zquestz/nexus/README.md

 **Important Notes:**
 - TLS encryption is always enabled (auto-generated self-signed certificate on first run)
 - Default bind is `0.0.0.0` (IPv4) for maximum compatibility
+- **UPnP support**: Use `--upnp` flag for automatic port forwarding on home routers
+  - Only works with IPv4 (not needed for Yggdrasil)
+  - Server gracefully continues if UPnP setup fails
+  - Port mapping automatically removed on clean shutdown
 - **Yggdrasil users MUST specify `--bind ::` or `--bind <yggdrasil-address>`** for IPv6
 - First user to connect becomes admin automatically
 - Certificates stored alongside database in platform-specific data directory